Remarks on Galilean electromagnetism

 in which $\alpha_i (t)$ is an arbitrary differentiable function of time and the dot designates the derivative with respect to $t$.
-The conventional Galilei boosts emerges at $\alpha_i (t)=-t v_i$.
-In the absence of sources, the transformation (\ref{gen}) was first revealed in \cite{FHHO}, where it was also argued that the vaccuum equations of motion are time reparametrization invariant and one can perform a time--dependent spatial dilatations.\footnote{In this work, we are concerned with symmetries of the equations of motion only.
-For a discussion of symmetries of an action functional of the source--free Galilean electrodynamics see \cite{FHHO,FNG} and references therein.} In our notation, the latter transformations read
+The conventional Galilei boost emerges at $\alpha_i (t)=-t v_i$.
+In the absence of sources, the transformation (\ref{gen}) was first revealed in \cite{FHHO}, where it was also argued that the vacuum equations of motion are time reparametrization invariant and one can perform a time--dependent spatial dilatations.
+In the presence of sources, one can establish the following symmetry transformation rules

 where $f(t)$ and $g(t)$ are arbitrary differentiable functions of time.
 The $\ell$--conformal Galilei symmetry described above thus appears to be a finite dimensional subgroup of the larger infinite dimensional symmetry group.